-L-DOS47 research and development expenses for the three and six-month periods ended January 31, 2020 totalled \$1,332,000 and \$2,453,000, respectively (January 31, 2019 - \$788,000 and \$1,649,000, respectively).
-L-DOS47 research and development expenditures relate primarily to the Company's LDOS001 Phase I clinical study in the U.S., the LDOS003 Phase II clinical study in Poland and the Ukraine and the Company's new Phase Ib/II pancreatic clinical study in the U.S. The increase in L-DOS47 respectively (350,000 in L-DOS47 respectively) to produce additional drug substance in addition to increase of approximately \$350,000 in L-DOS47 manufacturing activity to produce additional drug substance in addition to increased spend of approximately \$295,000 in the Company's newly launched pancreatic clinical study in the U.S. The Company commenced enrollment in the new pancreatic clinical study in December 2019.
+L-DOS47 research and development expenses for the three and nine-month periods ended April 30, 2020 totalled \$1,195,000 and \$3,670,000, respectively (April 30, 2019 - \$1,054,000 and \$2,703,000, respectively).
+L-DOS47 research and development expenditures relate primarily to the Company's LDOS001 Phase I clinical study in the U.S., the LDOS003 Phase II clinical study in Poland and the Ukraine and the Company's new LDOS006 Phase Ib/II pancreatic clinical study in the U.S. The increase in L-DOS47 expenditures in Q3 fiscal 2020 when compared to Q3 fiscal 2019 reflects an increase of approximately \$161,000 in manufacturing activity to produce additional drug substance along with an increased spend of approximately \$386,000 in the Company's newly launched pancreatic clinical study in the U.S. The Company commenced enrollment in the new pancreatic clinical study in December 2019.
+Offsetting the increased spend in the quarter was a reduction in spending of \$279,000 related to the Company's LDOS001 clinical study of L-DOS47 in combination with pemetrexed/carboplatin in the U.S. and a further reduction of \$133,000 related to a research collaboration project that ended involving the Moffitt Cancer Centre ("Moffitt").
 The Company's LDOS001 clinical study has completed enrollment and the Company is working on finalizing data for reporting.
-LDOS003 clinical study is in the last cohort of the study's dose escalation phase.
-For the sixmonth period ending Q2 2020 when compared to the six-moth period ended Q2 2019 the increase in spending mainly reflects the increase in cost associated with the commencement of the new pancreatic clinical trial in the U.S.
+The LDOS003 clinical study had little impact on spending in the quarter.
+The Company had previously made the decision to not advance the study without entering a co-development partnership with a third party and therefore previously made the decision to terminate further recruitment and proceed to data analysis.